ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

 ### Anti-Blocking Strategies:

-To mitigate detection by websites, the scraper employs several free anti-blocking techniques:
+To mitigate detection by websites, the scraper employs several anti-blocking techniques, primarily leveraging local headful browser execution:

+*   **Local Headful Browsing:** Running Playwright in headful mode (visible browser window) significantly enhances stealth, as it's much harder for websites to distinguish from genuine human interaction.
 *   **Undetected Playwright:** Integrates `undetected-playwright` to modify browser fingerprints and behaviors, making the scraper less detectable by anti-bot systems.
 This library aims to mimic human browser behavior more closely.
 *   **User-Agent Rotation:** The script rotates through a list of common browser User-Agents for each request, making it harder for websites to identify automated traffic based on a consistent User-Agent.
 *   **Randomized Delays:** Delays between requests are randomized within a specified range to mimic human browsing patterns and avoid rate-limiting.
-*   **Human-like Interaction Simulation:** Implements basic random mouse movements before navigation and scrolling after page load to mimic human browsing patterns.
+*   **Human-like Interaction Simulation:** Implements random mouse movements before navigation and varied scrolling after page load to mimic human browsing patterns.
-*   **Realistic Viewport:** Sets a common desktop resolution for the browser viewport to appear more like a typical user.
+*   **Realistic Viewport:** Sets a common desktop resolution for the browser viewport to appear more like a typical user, with added randomization.
+*   **Dynamic Page Load Waiting:** Randomly waits for different page load states (`domcontentloaded`, `load`, `networkidle`) to further mimic varied human browsing patterns.

-**Limitations:** While these free strategies enhance the scraper's stealth, they may not be sufficient to bypass highly sophisticated anti-bot systems employed by major e-commerce sites.
-Consistent and reliable scraping of such sites often requires more advanced techniques (e.g., proxies, CAPTCHA solving services) which typically involve external paid services.
-This project prioritizes free and open-source solutions for anti-detection.
+**Limitations:** While these strategies enhance the scraper's stealth, they may not be sufficient to bypass highly sophisticated anti-bot systems employed by major e-commerce sites.
+Consistent and reliable scraping of such sites may eventually require more advanced techniques (e.g., proxies, CAPTCHA solving services) which typically involve external paid services.

 ## 4. Configuration